bluesky/bluesky/doc/source/callbacks.rst

     ps = PeakStats('motor', 'det')
     RE(scan([det], motor, -5, 5, 10), ps)

-Now attributes of ps, documented below, contain various peak statistics.
+Now attributes of ``ps``, documented below, contain various peak statistics.
 There is also a convenience function for plotting:

 .. code-block:: python